sezanzeb/copy-rename-repeat/README.md

 # Backup-Repository-and-Version-Control-Script

-You can set the target and destination folder inside the script at the top.
+You can set the target and destination folder using argvs (see below).
 Make sure they are not the same or empty or subfolders of each other.
 Install python with:

     sudo apt install python